Feeds:

 It is this apartment I equate with Lockdown so strongly because one of these winters our university faculty went on strike.
 I don’t remember extensive details of that time other than time felt like a bit of a blur but also that it stretched on.
 We were basically in the house 24/7.
 One, because it was a particularly cold winter during a three week cold snap.
 Two, we didn’t really have anywhere else to go.
 Three, we didn’t really have any money to go anywhere to.
 We turned the heat up, we got some Gilmore Box Sets and we did some Sudoku.
 It was an extortionately expensive month with very little to show for it.
 My roommates and I adored each other but we grew tired of our scenery and the conversation.
 We missed the outdoors.
 We missed other people.
 Like one big snowstorm that wouldn’t quite go away.
 I hadn’t really even remembered that time and I probably wouldn’t have if it wasn’t for Lockdown.

 Last week, magically, it snowed for maybe the second time in my 8 years of living here.
 The comedically light snowfall that had everyone not been in Lockdown it would have created a kind of lockdown anyway.
 Snow was uncharacteristically on every surface.
 I wanted to go for a late night walk in this temporary wonderland.
 Frantically, I searched my house high and low for my hat and mittens.
 How could I go walking in winter without these things?
 They were nowhere to be found.
 I braced myself, strangely afraid of this now foreign cold.
 I should have remembered my friend Kristin’s wise observation, that in winter temperatures, snow equals warm.
 What a hilariously astute observation from someone who grew up in the Bahamas.
 I didn’t need the hat and mittens.
 Secondly, I forgot the absolute silence snow brings.
 On this same walk I brought along my audiobook to keep me company along the carpet of freshly fallen (and soon to be evaporated) snow.
-I forgot how quiet snow shushes everything.
+I forgot how snow shushes everything.
 I put the audiobook away, I wanted to be consumed by this rare silence.
 As I walked I remembered back to the first annual snowfall as I sat in James Dunn Hall, watching the International Students who saw snow for the first time.
 The awe and wonder of snow.
 This thing they would eventually come to both love and hate.
 The temperature dropped to a whopping -6, I became even more of a coward to the winter.
-I found my hat and my mittens.
 I forgot how crisp the air felt, how alive you can feel.
 I forgot how much I loved my rosy cheeks thawing once coming in from the outdoors.
 Grinning at how much I appreciated both the outdoors and indoors again.
 These seemingly small things, these things that at once seemed all consuming, constant, I had forgotten.
 How could I have forgotten just how beautiful winter is?

 There are things that at the time you swear you won’t forget, or that you feel are just too palpable to fade.
 However, time has a funny habit of playing tricks with one’s mind.
 Here I am, ten years later forced back indoors in a place where I felt quite certain that would never happen again.
 Indoors with another two other people I really adore.
 We miss the outdoors.
 We miss other people.
 Like one big snow day that won’t go away.
 It occurs to me that if 28 years worth of winters can be whittled down to a few moments and memories, ones I had swore I wouldn’t forget but did, and ones I didn’t think memorable but surprisingly, were.
 It makes me wonder what will I remember about this year or two of Lockdown.
 What will I and won’t I forget?